cri-o/cri-o/docs/crio.8.md

 # DESCRIPTION
 OCI-based implementation of Kubernetes Container Runtime Interface Daemon

-ocid is meant to provide an integration path between OCI conformant runtimes and the kubelet.
+crio is meant to provide an integration path between OCI conformant runtimes and the kubelet.
 Specifically, it implements the Kubelet Container Runtime Interface (CRI) using OCI conformant runtimes.
-The scope of ocid is tied to the scope of the CRI.
+The scope of crio is tied to the scope of the CRI.

 	* Support multiple image formats including the existing Docker image format
 	* Support for multiple means to download images including trust & image verification